acocac/landtrajectories/readme.md

 ## Data

-download train and test datasets of the first fold and the evaluation dataset via
+download train and test datasets of the all folds and the evaluation dataset via
 ```
 sh download_data.sh
 ```